 For media inquiries or to learn more about our media efforts, contact us at (202) 644-9830.

-July 7, 2014 – WTTG-TV – Nationals players to visit Capital Area Food Bank
+7/7/2014 – Washington Nationals to Visit the Capital Area Food Bank

 The color logos can be used against black, white or other solid colored backgrounds but make sure the logo does not disappear against the background.
 When choosing logo options, be sure to show contrast but make sure the logo and font are light enough and large enough to read.
 If you are in doubt, use lighter background colors.